hughbarney/zepl/README.md

 3. Move the cursor to the desired location and yank it back (with ^Y).

 ## Lisp Interaction

+There are two ways to interract with Tiny-Lisp within Zepl.

+* You can use C-] to find the last s-expression above the cursor and send it to be evaluated.
+* You can mark a region and send the whole region to be evaluated.

+### Lisp Interaction - finding and evaluating the last s-expression

+This works in almost the same way as GNU Emacs in the scratch buffer.

+### Lisp Interaction - mark and evaluating a region

 Type a lisp function into the editor.